eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

     kind = 'exportSvg';

     /**
-     * The diagram SModel as serializable SVG.
+     * The diagram GModel as serializable SVG.
      */
     svg: string;